OpaceDigitalAgency/stories/README.md

    - The correct author is selected when editing a story
    - Added verification to ensure selected authors exist

-3. **Improved "Much Loved" Section**: This section now displays stories sorted by their average rating in descending order
+4. **Improved "Much Loved" Section**: This section now displays stories sorted by their average rating in descending order

+5. **Enhanced Admin Interface**: The admin interface has been completely redesigned
+   - Modern, professional design with responsive layout
+   - Consistent header and navigation across all pages
+   - View functionality for all content types
+   - Consistent actions (view, edit, delete) for all content types
+   - CSS-only expand/collapse functionality for dashboard content sections

 ## Technical Details